ExploreNorth, your resource center for exploring the circumpolar North

 Yellowknife Bear Mine stock certificate Yellowknife Bear Mine stock certificate

 Yellowknife Bear Mines Limited was incorporated in Ontario in 1948.
 In 1981 the name was changed to Yellowknife Bear Resources Incorporated.
 On February 1, 1986, the company merged with Rayrock Resources to become Rayrock Yellowknife Resources Incorporated.
-On November 27, 1998, the name changed back to Rayrock Resources Inc., and on March 8, 1999, that company amalgamated with Glamis Gold, which currently (2003) has gold mines and projects in Arizona, Nevada, Mexico, Guatemala and Honduras.
+On November 27, 1998, the name changed back to Rayrock Resources Inc., and on March 8, 1999, that company amalgamated with Glamis Gold, which in 2003 had gold mines and projects in Arizona, Nevada, Mexico, Guatemala and Honduras.
+In November 2006, Glamis was bought by Goldcorp for $8.6 billion USD.

 Yellowknife Bear Mines was one of many gold mines that opened in the Great Bear Lake region of the Northwest Territories in the 1930s and '40s.
 The company soon broadened its horizons greatly, with projects as varied as gold properties around the world and development of seniors' facilities in Florida.